onflow/flow/flips/20201125-bip-44-multi-account.md

    Note: If you are unable to derive keys for a certain elliptic curve, you may fail to discover an account / key that the user has generated previously.
-1. Scan for each keys usage by querying the public key registry with the key, curve and hash algorithm for it.
+1. Scan for each keys usage by querying the public key registry with the key and elliptic curve used to generate it.
    If the gap limit has been reached for both key index and account index, stop discovery.
     - 3.1.
 If no addresses are found in the registry